snipe/snipe-it/manual/importing-assets.md

 There is an asset import tool in later versions of Snipe-IT ( > `1.2.8`).
 It is available through the command-line only, as very large file uploading and processing will cause memory exhaustion issues on many servers<sup>*</sup>.

-<sup>*</sup>There is a beta web-based file-upload and import tool currently on the develop branch and slated for the next release.
-You'll find a `sample.csv` already in the import page which you can try out.
-This web-based importer is in beta and shouldn't be used in production yet, and should be limited to imports of 1000 records at a time or less.
+<sup>*</sup>This web-based importer should be limited to imports of 1000 records at a time or less.
 We're working on making it able to handle more records at a time.

 Make sure you have your organization's domain name filled out in the `domain` value in `app/config/production/app.php`, so that it knows what domain to use when generating email addresses if none are provided in your CSV.